 In order to provide maximum opportunity for secondary students to be successful, the NLUMSD is offering graduating seniors multiple ways to receive commendations.

-Graduating seniors who earn a total weighted GPA of 3.75 or higher at the end of the seventh semester will be acknowledged and presented with a gold seal on their diploma.
+Graduating seniors who earn a total weighted GPA of 3.75 to 3.99 or higher at the end of the seventh semester will be acknowledged and presented with a silver medal, gold tassel, and seal on their diploma.

-Graduating seniors who earn a total weighted GPA of 3.50 to 3.74 or higher at the end of the seventh semester will be acknowledged and presented with a gold seal on their diploma.
+Graduating seniors who earn a total weighted GPA of 3.5 to 3.74 at the end of the seventh semester will be acknowledged and presented with a bronze medal, gold tassel and seal on their diploma.

-Graduating seniors who earn a total weighted GPA of 3.0 to 3.49 at the end of the seventh semester will be acknowledged and presented with a gold seal on their diploma.
+Graduating seniors who earn a total weighted GPA of 3.0 to 3.49 at the end of the seventh semester will be acknowledged and presented with a pin, gold tassel and seal on their diploma.